 Globally, the current crisis path is tracking the Great Depression's.
-Eichengreen and O'Rourke have drawn parallels between the current crisis and the Great Depression from a global perspective.1 While the evidence suggests that both crises originated in the United States, they were transmitted internationally through mechanisms involving trade and capital flows, financial linkages and commodity prices.
+Eichengreen and O'Rourke have drawn parallels between the current crisis and the Great Depression from a global perspective.
+While the evidence suggests that both crises originated in the United States, they were transmitted internationally through mechanisms involving trade and capital flows, financial linkages and commodity prices.
 Although it was hoped that Europe and Asia could decouple from the spreading economic contagion, this view turned out to be too optimistic.
-Chart 1 shows that, so far, the world industrial production path continues to follow closely that of the 1930s decline, while exhibiting no clear evidence of widespread 'green shoots'.
-Despite early indications that world trade and stock markets appear to have stabilized, for the moment, they are still following paths far below the historical levels of the Great Depression's.
+The graphs on the current slide show that, so far, the world industrial production path continues to follow closely that of the 1930s decline, while exhibiting no clear evidence of widespread 'green shoots'.
+Despite early indications that world trade and stock markets appear to have stabilized, for the moment they, are still following paths far below the historical levels of the Great Depression's.